TritonDataCenter/rfd/rfd/0036/queue/triton-queue-cli.md

 ## `triton queue freeze [--service=<service name or UUID, comma separated>]`

 Terminates all existing tasks for the entire project.
 Or, if one or more services are specified, just for those services.
-Calling this also sets the `frozen` bit for the same scope, causing the Convergence service to ignore it when looking for divergences, until the `frozen` bit is removed (directlt via `unfreeze` below or implicitly through a manifest update).
+Calling this also sets the `frozen` bit for the same scope, causing the Convergence service to ignore it when looking for divergences, until the `frozen` bit is removed (directly via `unfreeze` below or implicitly through a manifest update).

 ## `triton queue unfreeze [--service=<service name or UUID, comma separated>]`